Abrahamogbedobor/azure-network-protocols/README.md

 <img src="https://i.imgur.com/oKYcIOW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Also, a perpetual ping was innitiated from VM1 to VM2 meaning, a non stop pinging using ICMP protocol.
+The figure above shows how a perpetual ping was innitiated from VM1 to VM2 meaning, a non stop pinging using ICMP protocol.
 </p>
 <br />